stefanocereda/ak-mongo-example/README.md

 cat test_ext4_log.txt
 ```

+With this configuration the throughput goes up to TODO, while remaining stable
+TODO grafana

 Ouch!
 MongoDB production notes are wrong!
 Or maybe the optimal configuration depends on you workload?
 Let's find out with https://www.akamas.io/